GCAA Code of Conduct for plotholders

-The allotments have two entry points the Winton Avenue Gates and the Bidwell Garden Gates.
+The allotments have two entry points; the Winton Avenue Gates, and the Bidwell Garden Gates.
 Gates are to be locked at all times upon entering and leaving the site.
-The exception is the Winton Avenue gates.
-These are left open between 11am – 1pm on Sundays.
-The association has invested in a set of security locks.
+We have invested in a set of security locks.
 You will not be able to duplicate your key or give it to anyone else.
 If you lose your key you will need to arrange with the Site Secretary regarding a replacement.
 If a non-plot holder is your guest for the day, you need to escort them onto and off the site.
 The side gate on Winton Avenue can be accessed by the key.
 We have had security issues and vandalism in the past.
 Keep valuables safe and LOCK YOUR CAR!
-Please also notify the Site Secretary, Chair, or Trading Shed Manager, or the Police if you notice unauthorised people on site or are aware of any suspicious activity.
+Please also notify the Site Secretary, Chair, or Shop, or the Police if you notice unauthorised people on site or are aware of any suspicious activity.

 Cars and Dogs on site:

 Please park and drive responsibly.
 There is a 5mph speed limit.
 When parking, please be aware of paths and ensure plotholders have access to their plots.
 Dogs should always be on a lead on the allotment site.
 The site should not be used for exercising dogs.

 The mains water is turned off in Autumn and on again in Spring (weather permitting).
 Please make sure that you do not leave taps running after you finish watering.
 Watering may be restricted during droughts and it is a good idea to have water butts around your site.
 Hoses should be hand held and sprinklers should only be used when the plot holder is on site.
 Please do not allow your children to play with water or hoses, even in hot weather – it can quickly reduce paths/plots to mud baths!